Calves' Head Club

-The Calves Head Club was purportedly established to ridicule the memory of Charles I of England.
-Toward the end of the seventeenth century, rumors began circulating in print about the club and its annual meeting held on 30 January, the anniversary of the execution of Charles I by decapitation.
+The Calves Head Club was purportedly established to ridicule the memory of King Charles I of England.
+After his execution in 1649, a Commonwealth (republic) was established.
+His son Charles II became King in 1660, and criticism of the monarchy was strictly forbidden.
+Toward the end of the seventeenth century, rumours began circulating in print about the club and its annual meeting held on 30 January, the anniversary of the execution of Charles I by beheading.